Green Book (Tibetan document): Contributions

 Before the issuance of the book, one is expected to pay an annual "voluntary tax" to the CTA.
 As of 2008, the tax is ₹58 (US$1.10) for adults residing in India, and US$44 for adult residents of the United States.
 The Green Book logs all the taxes the holder has paid.
 It is a major source of funding for the Central Tibetan Administration.

 According to the CTA website, the rate is lower for students and the unemployed.
 But those in India, Nepal, and Bhutan who work for a salary are supposed to contribute 4% of their base salary or 2% of their gross salary (whichever is higher), whereas for those who had income other than salary, the suggested annual contribution was 0.15% of their net annual income.

 Benefits eligibility

 According to the CTA, the Data Unit of the Department of Finance manages the central database of Green Book holders.

 The holder of a green book needs to be current on their contributions in order to exercise such rights with the CTA as voting or standing for election, applying for scholarships awarded by the CTA, or for employment with the CTA.

 The Green Book is not an international travel document.
 Those Tibetans who live in India but do not have Indian citizenship can receive a travel document from the Indian authorities.
-It was reported in 1994 that the process of applying for such a document typically starts with presenting one's Green Book (along with various other documents) to the CTA office in Dharamsala, which then forwards one's application to the Indian authorities.
+It was reported in 1994 that the process of applying for such a document typically starts with presenting one's Green Book (along with other documents) to the CTA office in Dharamsala, which then forwards one's application to the Indian authorities.